ljufa/rsplayer/docs/installation.md

 ?> Network mount management, Linux power actions, ALSA/PipeWire volume, IR remote and firmware USB integration are unavailable on Windows.

+## Android (beta)

+The Android app is the desktop app on a phone or tablet: the RSPlayer server runs inside the app and plays through the device's audio output (AAudio), so it works offline with music stored on the device.
+Download `rsplayer-desktop_<version>_android.apk` from the [latest release](https://github.com/ljufa/rsplayer/releases/latest) and open it on the device (allow installs from unknown sources when asked).
+Android 8.0 or newer, 64-bit ARM or x86_64.

+On first start the app asks for **music and notification** permissions.
+Put your music in the shared **Music** folder (`/storage/emulated/0/Music`, what a computer shows as `Music` over USB) — it is scanned automatically once the permission is granted; more folders can be added in Settings → Music library.
+Playback keeps going with the screen off and is controllable from the lock screen, the notification and headset buttons.

+?> Android only lets the app see audio and image files in shared storage: `.cue`, `.m3u` and `.lrc` sidecar files next to the music are invisible, and SMB/NFS network mounts are unavailable.
+Podcasts and internet radio work as on the desktop.
+Multiroom peer discovery works on Wi-Fi (beta).
+A Google Play listing is planned.

 ## Docker

 ```bash